davenquinn/xenoliths/paper/text/body.md

 of the major phases (olivine and orthopyroxene) and hosts microcrystalline clinopyroxene, 10 µm euhedral spinels, and minor amphibole.
-Near this melt channel, thin streamers of intergranular fills show compositions enriched in Na and Ti.
-These intergranular fills are present (but less extensive) in sample CK-3, and generally absent in other samples.
+Near this melt channel, thin streamers of intergranular fill show compositions enriched in Na and Ti.
+These fills are present (but less extensive) in sample CK-3, and generally absent in other samples.
 Samples other than CK-3 and CK-4 largely do not show melt infiltration along grain boundaries, instead having major phases in contact (though most are fractured along these surfaces).